 Bow Hunters Club

-The Mount Isa District Bowhunters (MIDB) holds fortnightly events every Sunday morning and Wednesday night, at the Bowhunters Clubhouse off Lake Moondarra Drive.
+The Mount Isa District Bowhunters (MIDB) holds fortnightly events every second Sunday morning and most Friday nights, at the Bowhunters Clubhouse off Lake Moondarra Drive.
 Club equipment is available for learners during the events.
-For further information contact MIDB at 0427 564 278.
+For further information contact MIDB at 0427 564 278 or visit their Facebook page.

 Astronomy Group of Mount Isa